shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **19. Coefficient of determination ― The coefficient of determination, often noted R2 or r2, provides a measure of how well the observed outcomes are replicated by the model and is defined as follows:**

-&#10230; Coeficiente de determinação - O coeficiente de determinação, frequentemente escrito como R2 ou r2, fornece uma medida de quão bem os resultados observados são replicados pelo modelo e é definido conforme o seguinte:
+&#10230; Coeficiente de determinação - O coeficiente de determinação, frequentemente escrito como R2 ou r2, fornece uma medida de quão bem os resultados observados são replicados pelo modelo e é definido como se segue:

 <br>

 **20. Main metrics ― The following metrics are commonly used to assess the performance of regression models, by taking into account the number of variables n that they take into consideration:**

-&#10230; Principais métricas - A seguintes métricas são comumente utilizadas para avaliar o desempenho de modelos de regressão, levando em conta o número de variáveis n que eles consideram:
+&#10230; Principais métricas - As seguintes métricas são comumente utilizadas para avaliar o desempenho de modelos de regressão, levando em conta o número de variáveis n que eles consideram:

 <br>

 **21. where L is the likelihood and ˆσ2 is an estimate of the variance associated with each response.**

-&#10230; onde L é a probabilidade e ˆσ2 é a estimativa da variância associada com cada resposta.
+&#10230; onde L é a probabilidade e ˆσ2 é uma estimativa da variância associada com cada resposta.

 <br>